GenomiqueENS/toulligQC/README.md

 # ToulligQC

+ToulligQC is a program written in Python and developped by the [Genomic facility](https://genomique.biologie.ens.fr/) of the [Institute of Biologie of the Ecole Normale Superieure (IBENS)](http://www.ibens.ens.fr/).

+This program is dedicated to the QC analyses of Oxford Nanopore runs.
+Moreover it is adapted to RNA-Seq along with DNA-Seq.
-This program is dedicated to the QC analyses of Oxford Nanopore runs, barcoded or not.
-It requires a samplesheet describing the barcodes used if the run was barcoded.
-It partly relies on the file produced during the basecalling process by the Oxford Nanopore basecaller, Albacore.
-It also needs a single FAST5 file (to catch the flowcell Id and the run date) and the the Albacore outputted FASTQ file (to compute the sequence statistics).
+It partly relies on the summary.txt file produced during the basecalling process by the Oxford Nanopore basecaller, Albacore.
+It also needs a single FAST5 file (to catch the flowcell Id and the run date) and the Albacore outputted FASTQ file (to compute the sequence statistics).
+ToulligQC can take barcoding samples into account with a samplesheet.csv describing the barcodes used.

 To do so, ToulligQC deals with different file formats: gz, tar.gz, bz2, tar.bz2, FASTQ and FAST5.
-This program will produce a set of graphs and statistic files and a report in HTML format.
+This tool will produce a set of graphs and statistic files in txt format and a HTML report.

-ToulligQC is developped by the [Genomic facility](https://genomique.biologie.ens.fr/) of the [Institute of Biologie of the Ecole Normale Superieure (IBENS)](http://www.ibens.ens.fr/).

 ## Table of Contents